 Tour a local school where one of our BCF teachers is hard at work; attend morning assembly, sit in on a class, and meet with students and school faculty.
 In the afternoon, drive on to Trongsa.

-Drive to Chamkhar, and enjoy an afternoon hiking the Tang valley.
+Drive to Chamkhar, and enjoy an afternoon hiking the Chamkhar valley.

 Owl Trek Alternative